Time-Varying Graph Learning with Constraints on Graph Temporal Variation

-where ${\bf x}^{(t)}$, ${\bf L}_{t}$, and $\Delta{\bf L}_{t}$ are a signal, the graph Laplacian of the underlying graph and a temporal graph variation at a given time $t$, respectively.
-In Section \ref{sec:fags}, we discuss (\ref{eq:tgfa_sig}), which indicates that time-varying graph learning requires the time-varying observations to be smooth on the learned graphs at the corresponding time slots.
-Besides the smoothness criterion, our approach allows us to incorporate prior knowledge about temporal graph variation and will lead to more robust graph learning.
-Thus, we generalize the time-varying graph learning problem as that of solving the following optimization:
+where ${\bf x}^{(t)}$, ${\bf L}_{t}$, and $\Delta{\bf L}_{t}$ are a signal, the graph Laplacian of the underlying graph and a graph update, representing the graph variation at a given time $t$, respectively.
+The probability distribution of $\mathbf{x}^{(t)}$ in \eqref{eq:tgfa_sig} indicates that time-varying graph learning requires the TV observations to be smooth on the corresponding learned graphs.
+Introducing $\Delta \mathbf{L}_t$ in \eqref{eq:delta_L} allows us to incorporate prior knowledge about temporal graph variation.